Age of Empires 1 Review

 Unlike Command & Conquer's Tiberium resource, Age of Empires resources do not regenerate over time: even though an entire age has past, not a single fish respawns and not a single berry bush regrows.

 As for difficulty, campaign modes are dead-easy whereas going up against experienced human players is where the real challenge lies.
-Single-player difficulty is impacted by difficulty mode selected, screen resolution and game-speed settings.
+Single-player difficulty is impacted by difficulty mode selected, number of rival factions, screen resolution and game-speed settings.

 On the easiest difficulty setting in campaign mode, only one enemy may attack your settlement per interval, whereas on the hardest difficulty setting five enemies may attack per interval.
 Multiply that for each unit-generator source.